Killarney: Early history and development

 Ross Castle was built on the lake shore in the late 15th century by local ruling clan the O'Donoghues Mor (Ross).
 Ownership of the castle changed hands during the Desmond Rebellions of the 1580s to the Mac Carty Mor.
+The castle, since refurbished, remains on the shore of Lough Leane and is open to visitors for a small admission fee.